saqfish/spd-server/README.md

 2. `roomprefix`: The prefix the server will use on all depth rooms
 3. `seed`: the seed that will be sent to all players
 4. `itemSharing`: if item sharing should be enabled
-5. `keys`: a set of authorized player keys
+5. `accounts`: a set of authorized player keys

 ## Example